Sunday, 1 November 2009

 Yes I know...this is a really shameful blog!

-I have been thinking a lot about the point of my blog like...who really wants to know in any case!
+I have been thinking a lot about the point of my blog...who really wants to know in any case!

 A good blog is also very hard work - they need a huge amount of care and attention and constant postings.
 The other small problem is getting them to look good...I don't find blogger.com that easy to use!